AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 ##Themes Use in Dashboard Mode

 In the sample below a table contain several charts.
 Most settings of these charts are predefined in them.
 It is very convenient as far as all these charts have many alike settings.

-{sample}AS\_Themes\_03{sample}

-Important note about dashboard mode: all templates for all the charts in dashboard mode will be taken from the path specified in <templates path=""> in a file where dashboard is defined, all paths from chart source files will be ignored.

-You can find a sample of templates usage in dashboards in Dashboard Creation Tutorial.

-Templates to modify Series Node

-You can change certina series setting using templates if you set the same name of the series both in chart and template.

-In the sample below chart contain two series: Test1 and Test2, by default they are colored in different colors from the palette and attached to main y axis:

-Live Sample:  Internal Template Series Settings Sample 0

-Now we create template that changes the type and attaches Test2 series to extra y axis:
+Click "Launch in playground" to examine the code of the sample.

+{sample :width 690 :height 680}AS\_Themes\_03{sample}